 The site was originally a popular mining area for coal – long before it was turned into a nature reserve.
 That sense of history still remains in the form of the mine entrance itself, as well as replicas from the mine’s original buildings.

 Keep an ear out for the native lyre bird – famous for its ability to mimic natural and artificial sounds from their habitat.
 After trekking through the rainforest, you can sample the water from the Marrangaroo Spring, it’s one of the purest in the Blue Mountains region.

 - Location: Scenic World, Violet St & Cliff Drive, Katoomba

 - Hours: Open 7 days a week from 9am until 5pm

-- Getting there: From Central Station take the Blue Mountains line for a 2 hour journey to Katoomba Station.
-Once you arrive at the station take a 5 minute walk to the Carrington Hotel and jump on the Express Trolley bus service, it will take you to Scenic World in 15 minutes.
-Services depart every 30 minutes.
-It’s best to book your ticket advance.
+- Getting there: From Central Station take the Blue Mountains Line for a 2 hour journey to Katoomba Station.
+Once you arrive at the station take a 5 minute walk to the Carrington Hotel.
+You can get to Scenic World on the 686 public bus out the front of The Carrington or on the Explorer Bus.
+Explorer Bus tickets can be purchased next to Katoomba train station.